duleorlovic/blog/_posts/2016-04-05-javascript-coffeescript-tips.markdown

 can use this
 [answer](http://stackoverflow.com/questions/2177983/how-to-make-div-follow-scrolling-smoothly-with-jquery)
 First version is enought if you do not need to scroll big elements.
-Note that calculation of `originalTop` could be wrong if there are some not images and their parent does not have fixed height.
+Note that calculation of `originalTop` could be wrong if there are some images and their parent does not have fixed height.

 ~~~